mne-tools/mne-python/doc/manual/migrating.rst

 Pitfalls
 --------

+* Python function often operate in-place.
+This means that the input to the function is modified.
+  This can be confusing to new users migrating from Matlab.
+However, it is also possible to ask MNE functions not to modify the input.
-* Python operations are natively in place.
-To explicitly ask for a copy like in Matlab, use the boolean argument ``copy`` provided in MNE functions.
+  In this case, a copy of the input is made, which is operated upon and returned.
+Look out for the boolean argument ``copy`` in MNE functions.
-* The concept of channel types is critical in MNE because it supports analysis of multimodal data (e.g., EEG, MEG, EOG) whereas most EEGLAB functions assume the same channel type to be EEG.
+* The concept of channel types is critical in MNE because it supports analysis of multimodal data (e.g., EEG, MEG, EOG, Stim channel) whereas most EEGLAB functions assume the same channel type (EEG).